Choosing a New Name

 Input from Members and Stakeholders (January/February 2024)

-Over a period of two months, we collected input on our short list of names from nearly one thousand people through an online poll and a series of events for members, donors, funders, volunteers, bird guides, and partner organizations.
-We engaged both our existing supporters and stakeholders, and reached out to those affiliated with community partner organizations but not yet connected to NYC Audubon.
+Over a period of two months, we collected input on our short list of names from nearly 1,000 people through an online poll and a series of events for members, donors, funders, volunteers, bird guides, and partner organizations.
+We engaged both our existing supporters and stakeholders, and reached out to other birders and those affiliated with community partner organizations but not yet connected to NYC Audubon.

 You are invited to watch our brief Name Change Zoom presentation for stakeholders (Jan 31, 2024) for more information about our process and considerations in choosing the five names.
 Our board of directors and staff weighed in at key points to provide input and receive the Task Force's recommendations.